About this blog

 I live in San Francisco.
 Before that I lived in Los Angeles, New York, Seattle, and Chicago, where I grew up.

 That summer I joined the company that would become Hulu, leading the product, design, editorial, and marketing teams.
 In 2011 I formed a startup called Erly with a few friends.
 We were purchased in 2012 by Airtime, and I left that in late 2012.
-Most recently I was the head of product at Flipboard for two years, and I just left in March 2015.
-I'm not sure what I'm going to do next, but I'm excited and I haven't even figured out what it is yet.
-But likely something combining my interests in tech and media, as always.
+Most recently I was the head of product at Flipboard for two years, then the Head of Video at Oculus, which I left in July 2017.
+I'm now working on some of my own ideas, most of which sit at the intersection of media and technology, as well as doing some advising and angel investing.

 You can also email me at eugene at eugenewei dot com.